 Regardless of style, however, these PPS7 houses need to pay ultra-close attention to their setting – meeting the last two of the four parts of the 55 clause.
 It is a fundamental part of the architectural assessment of any scheme pursuing this route to approval and prioritised by all the key architects – a key link ensuring modern, angular, contemporary schemes mesh well with their soft, English, often bucolic landscapes.

 Closely tied into the concept of accounting for the locality is the landscape design.
 And this isn’t just landscape as an afterthought – this is landscape design as a fundamental aspect of the whole scheme.
-Paul Acland from Paul+o says that, for The Wilderness, “we had a full landscape assessment.
-The position on the site is absolutely critical, to the point where to move it just 30cm would have been disastrous.

 For a start, be careful who you to choose to work with.
 The good news is that, thanks at least in part to Paragraph 79, this is becoming less of a closed shop than it was before.
 Many new names are becoming first-time successes at gaining approval; the bad news is that it’s very difficult to know how much your architect comprehends the implications of a 79 process until you really begin to engage with them – and that involves commitment.

 An interview process should take place and be based around the way they might approach a project of this sort.
 You’ll want to hear evidence of an understanding of the importance of not just creating an impressive large house, but how they will square off the criteria of 79 and what arguments they might use to justify their scheme.
 The use of a team will probably be fundamental and might well include landscape specialists, sustainability consultants and of course planning consultants.